 How well do policy-makers understand technology?

 „Almost feel bad for Zuckerberg.
 There’s no way he left that room full of old people without having to set up their WiFi”, tweeted Stephen Colbert after the Congressional Hearing on 10 April.
-Many people joked around Twitter about the notion how the older generation has little less to do with technology than the youngsters – and there was a visible age gap between members of Congress and the Facebook CEO, too.
+Many people joked around Twitter about the phenomenon how the older generation has less to do with technology than the youngsters – and there was a visible age gap between members of Congress and the Facebook CEO, too.

-After having followed the congressional hearing, The Medical Futurist has a well-founded fear that if politicians and law-makers have so much trouble with the data management issues of a social media site (and make no mistake here, we are aware that it is a complicated topic), how will they regulate digital health issues?
+After having followed the congressional hearing, The Medical Futurist has a well-founded fear that if politicians and lawmakers have so much trouble with the data management issues of a social media site (and make no mistake here, we are aware that it is a complicated topic), how will they regulate digital health issues?
 How will they deal with artificial intelligence, robotics, virtual reality or healthcare apps?
 How will they handle topics where human lives are at stake?

 What will policy-makers and politicians make of sci-fi-like healthcare?

-How could we expect policy-makers to make the best decisions when it comes to complex ethical issues regarding 3D printing of synthetic tissues, autonomous surgical robots or the use of artificial intelligence in diagnostics when they tend to react with such simplistic views to Facebook?
+How could we expect policy-makers to make the best decisions when it comes to complex ethical issues regarding the 3D printing of synthetic tissues, autonomous surgical robots or the use of artificial intelligence in diagnostics when they tend to react with such simplistic views to Facebook?
 How will they deal with fears about digital technologies in healthcare?

 Take the example of nanotechnology.
 In the future, patients will swallow tiny cameras and pills containing microchips for checking whether they took the medication.
 The U.S. Food and Drug Administration, the FDA, granted a green light for the first pill with a digital ingestion tracking system in 2017.
 Biometric tattoos such as VivaLNK’s eSkin Tattoo can transmit medical information discreetly.
 RFID or Radio Frequency Identification chips can be implanted under the skin and serve as an identification device.
-Very soon, patients and doctors will need clear guidance and protection so the tools will not harm them – neither regarding harvesting their data or their bodies.
+Very soon, patients and doctors will need clear guidance and protection so that the tools will not harm them – neither regarding harvesting their data or their bodies.